joaquinco/bicycle-network-design/docs/state_of_art.md

 - Title: Introduction to the special issue on multilayer networks
 - URL: <https://doi.org/10.1017/nws.2017.15>

+### Multi-commodity multi-facility network design

+- Title: Multi-commodity multi-facility network design
+- URL:

+Studies the problem of supplying multiple commodities from source nodes to destination nodes in a network where multiple facilities can be added to enhance the arcs capacities and so be able to supply more commodities.

 ## Bicycle network design documents

-### Bike network design problem with path-size logit-based equilibrum constraint
+### Bike network design problem with path-size logit-based equilibrium constraint

 - Title: Bike network design problem with a path-size logit-based equilibrium constraint: Formulation, global optimization, and matheuristic
 - URL: <https://doi.org/10.1016/j.tre.2019.05.010>